chernichka28/Wadrobe/README.md

 # Wadrobe
  Returns clothes according to the weather.

- Simple wadrobe with different questions on Ruby 3.1.2
+ Simple wadrobe on Ruby 3.1.2

 ## Using